 15. Use Item - Click to add Lanterns, Paradise Makers, Poison Bombs, or Cursed Honey Drops to this Land.
-Landowners can also deploy Mint Spray.
+Landowners can also use Mint Sprays.

 16. Favorites - Click to add this Land to your Hunting or Harvesting favorites list.

 17. Harvest - Number of Bees currently Harvesting that Land.
-The first number is the number of your Bees Harvesting that Land.
-The second number is the total number of Bees Harvesting that Land.
+The first number is the total number of Bees Harvesting that Land.
+The second number is the number of YOUR Bees Harvesting that Land.

 18. Hunt - Number of Bees currently Hunting that Land.
-The first number is the number of your Bees Hunting that Land.
-The second number is the total number of Bees Hunting that Land.
+The first number is the total number of Bees Hunting that Land.
+The second number is the number of YOUR Bees Hunting that Land.

 19. + Add - Click to send Bees to this Land.

-20. Active Shard - This indicates what type of shard an extreme climate Land is currently producing.
-This is only visible to the Landowner and to player’s who have this Land in their Sonar Buzz list.
+20. Active Shard - This shows what type of shard an Extreme Climate Land is currently producing.
+This is only visible to the Landowner and to players who have this Land revealed by an active Sonar Buzz.

-Look Out! - Joining a Land that is already crowded with other Bees Hunting and Harvesting can impact the time it takes your Bee to complete its mission.
-Try to Hunt and Harvest Lands that aren’t busy!
+Look Out! - Joining a Land that is already crowded with other Bees can impact the time it takes your Bee to complete its Mission.
+Try to Hunt and Harvest on Lands that aren’t as busy.

 Each game day, Extreme Lands are randomly assigned a single type of shard.
-Every Hunt on that Land will return the same type of shard for the entire game day (quantity will differ).
-When the game day ends (Midnight UTC), each Extreme Land will be assigned a new type of shard that it will produce for the next 24 hours.
+Every Hunt on that Land will return ONLY that type of shard for the entire day (quantity will differ).
+When the day ends (default time is Midnight UTC), each Extreme Land will be assigned a new type of shard that it will produce for the next 24 hours.
 Note: Landowners are able to change the drop reset time on their lands.
 They have four choices, midnight UTC, 6am UTC, midday UTC, and 6pm UTC.

 Normal Lands always produce a random assortment of shards.
-Hunting a Normal Land will return different shards each visit even within the same game day.
+Hunting on a Normal Land will result in a random collection of shards.

-STRATEGY: If you are seeking a specific shard (for example, a Bee shard), find an Extreme Land that is producing those shards and send your Bees to Hunt there as often as you can.
-Remember the type of shard an Extreme Land produces resets at Midnight UTC each day.
+STRATEGY: If you are seeking a specific shard (for example, a Bee Egg shard), find an Extreme Land that is producing those shards and send your Bees to Hunt there as often as you can.
+Remember the type of shard an Extreme Land produces changes every 24 hours.

 Look Out! - Some Extreme Lands will be FULL of Bees trying to get a specific shard.
 Lots of competition from other players means your Bee can take a long time to return to your Hive.
 Look around and see if you can find an Extreme Land that is less busy but still offering the shard you are looking for.